 Traditional knowledge (and to a certain but lesser extent folklore) and its relationship to the formal IPR system has emerged as a mainstream issue in international negotiations on the conservation of biological diversity, international trade, and intellectual property rights including the TRIPS Agreement.
-In the past few years, high-level discussions on the subject have been taking place at the WTO, the Conference of the Parties (COP) to the Convention on Biological Diversity (CBD), and at the World Intellectual Property Organization (WIPO) which has established an Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore.
-Developing country governments in these forums increasingly take a similar view to NGOs that for several years have argued that TK and folklore need to be protected legally, and have criticised the formal IPR system for legitimising its misappropriation.
+In the past few years, high-level discussions on the subject have been taking place at the WTO, the Conference of the Parties to the Convention on Biological Diversity (CBD), and at the World Intellectual Property Organization (WIPO) which has established an Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).
+Several developing country governments in these forums have adopted the view that TK and folklore need to be protected legally, and have criticised the formal IPR system for legitimising their misappropriation.
 The question that many seek answers to is what should be done?